ssilverman/QNEthernet/README.md

 It's possible to enable promiscuous mode so that all frames are received, even ones whose destination MAC address would normally be filtered out by the Ethernet hardware.
 To do this, define the `QNETHERNET_PROMISCUOUS_MODE` macro.

+### Raw frame receive buffering

+Similar to [UDP buffering](#udp-receive-buffering), if raw frames come in at a faster rate than they are consumed, some may get dropped.
+To help mitigate this, the `QNETHERNET_FRAME_QUEUE_SIZE` macro can be set to a size >= 1.
+Its default is 1, meaning any new frames will cause any existing frame to get dropped.
+If it's set to 2 then there will be space for one additional frame for a total of 2 frames, and so on.

 ## How to implement VLAN tagging